kaushiksiva07/NFL-Game-Predictions/README.md

 ## NFL-Game-Predictions

-Predicts winner of an NFL game.
-Primarily focuses on using Expected Points Added which is the idea that having the ball closer to your opponent's endzone is better than possessing it further away.
+This project centers around predicting the winner of NFL games using a metric called Expected Points Added (EPA).
+The core idea revolves around assessing the advantage a team gains by positioning the ball closer to the opponent's endzone during a play.
+EPA values are computed at the inception of each play, indicating the expected number of points a team might score through a successful completion.
+Notably, these values can be both positive and negative.

-This value is computed at the begginning of every play and tells us what is the expected number of points that team will gain from completing this play successfully.
-This value can take on both postiive and negative values.
+For instance, when a team starts with a 1st and 10 on their 1-yard line, the EPA is negative as the opponent is more likely to score next.
+The project computed EPA for passing and rushing plays concerning both offensive and defensive strategies.
+These computations were further adjusted to accommodate the opponent's strength.
+To enhance predictive accuracy over the course of a season, a rolling average approach was adopted.

-For example, if a team is 1st and 10 on their own 1 yeard line, they would have a negative EPA since the opponent is more likely to score next.
-Using this measurement, EPA was calculated for passing and rushing plays for both offense and defense.
-This was then adjusted for the strength of the opponent and a rolling average was used so that we can form better predications as the season progresses.
-Addionally, through some EDA, it was found that passing offense was the most influential feature so Completion Percentage Over Expected was incorporated to account for QB performance as well as the Point Differential between teams.
+Moreover, after conducting Exploratory Data Analysis (EDA), it was evident that passing offense significantly influences game outcomes.
+To capture quarterback (QB) performance, the metric Completion Percentage Over Expected (CPOE) was integrated.
+Additionally, the Point Differential between teams was considered as a crucial feature in the prediction model.